cxlso/ESP-NOW_GH/README.md

 # ESP-NOW_GH
-###### A real-time Grasshopper ↔ ESP32 communication workflow using ESP-NOW.
-Enables simultaneous read/write control of ESP32 swarms with near-zero latency, providing a scalable, Firefly-free alternative for building fully integrated computational design and interactive systems.
+###### A real-time Grasshopper ↔ ESP32 communication pipeline for wired Serial & wireless ESP-NOW control.
+Enables continuous, near-zero latency, read/write workflows and scalable multi-device actuation without Firefly.

 ## Overview

-This project presents a real-time communication workflow between **Grasshopper ↔ ESP32(Master) ↔ ESP32(Slaves)** using the **ESP-NOW** protocol.
-By streaming data directly into the Grasshopper interface, the workflow allows complete computational pipelines to be constructed around **sensing, actuation, multi-agent coordination, and distributed intelligence**.

-With **Firefly deprecated** and constrained by serial-based communication, this approach leverages ESP-NOW to overcome limitations related to latency, scalability, and system architecture.
-It supports **swarm-based control**, real-time feedback loops, and peer-to-peer communication without relying on traditional Wi-Fi networking or point-to-point serial connections.
+This project establishes a real-time communication workflow using **two modes**:

+1. **Grasshopper ↔ ESP32 (Serial full-duplex loop)**
+   Used for sensor streaming, feedback, and computational control.
+   Grasshopper reads incoming values through *SuperSerial*, processes them, and writes new outputs back to the ESP32 in real time.

+2. **ESP32 (Master) ↔ ESP32 (Slaves) via ESP-NOW**
+   Used for multi-motor wireless control.
+   Target values computed in Grasshopper are sent to the Master over Serial, which then broadcasts them to Receiver nodes with minimal latency.

+This combined system allows Grasshopper to function as the **central computation layer**, generating stepper motor targets from interactive geometry (e.g., attractors), while **ESP-NOW distributes commands wirelessly** across multiple devices.

+Unlike Firefly-based Serial setups, this workflow supports **parallel wireless actuation, scalable swarms, and responsive kinetic control** without Wi-Fi routing or heavy latency.

 ### Prerequisite